Students looking for jobs have it tough. Sure, many are bright, energetic, and ambitious to use their education in the “real world”.

 Relevant Keywords and Skills

 Keywords related to the job you’re applying for are extremely important!
-First, they help you beat applicant tracking systems (ATS) that automatically pre-screen and rank your resume.
-If the ATS doesn’t find any keywords, it could throw your resume out before anyone even sees it!
+First, they help you align with applicant tracking systems (ATS) that scan resumes, extract specific information, and store the data so recruiters can easily find and assess candidates.
 Second, keywords help recruiters and hiring managers, who often scan resumes, to see right away whether you could be qualified for the job and, therefore, worth further consideration.

 You’ll mostly use keywords when talking about your work experience, and skills.
 These can be both hard skills (e.g. CSS, Google Analytics) and soft skills (e.g. collaboration, time management).